rtoal/ple/berry/README.md

 ## About Berry

 Berry is an ultra-lightweight dynamically typed scripting language, designed for lower-performance embedded devices.
 It is used in scripting tasks for embedded devices, primary ESP32 devices running Tasmota firmware.
-Berry’s advanced features can be used to extend Tasmota by adding commands, adding drivers (I2C, serial…), extending the web UI, adding full applications (TAPP files), driving advanced graphics with LVGL.
+Berry’s advanced features can be used to extend Tasmota by adding commands, adding drivers, extending the web UI, adding full applications (TAPP files), driving advanced graphics with LVGL.
 The core Berry interpreter requires under 40KiB.

-## Python Resources
+## Berry Resources

 Continue your study of Berry with: